EU court adds to knife-edge Brexit drama

 Nicola Sturgeon, the Scottish first minister, said the court verdict could pave the way to a second new referendum.

-Catherine Stihler, a Scottish Labour MEP, said: "This historic ruling paves the way for the disastrous Brexit process to be brought to a halt".
+Catherine Stihler, a Scottish Labour MEP, also said: "This historic ruling paves the way for the disastrous Brexit process to be brought to a halt".

 But Shami Chakrabarti, the opposition Labour party's shadow attorney generaI, said: "I don't think that this legal judgment changes the position because it isn't a surprise".